Alaska: Agriculture and fishing

 Due to the northern climate and short growing season, relatively little farming occurs in Alaska.
 Most farms are in either the Matanuska Valley, about 40 mi northeast of Anchorage, or on the Kenai Peninsula, about 60 mi southwest of Anchorage.
 The short 100-day growing season limits the crops that can be grown, but the long sunny summer days make for productive growing seasons.
 The primary crops are potatoes, carrots, lettuce, and cabbage.

 The Tanana Valley is another notable agricultural locus, especially the Delta Junction area, about 100 mi southeast of Fairbanks, with a sizable concentration of farms growing agronomic crops; these farms mostly lie north and east of Fort Greely.
 This area was largely set aside and developed under a state program spearheaded by Hammond during his second term as governor.
 Delta-area crops consist predominantly of barley and hay.
 West of Fairbanks lies another concentration of small farms catering to restaurants, the hotel and tourist industry, and community-supported agriculture.

 Alaskan agriculture has experienced a surge in growth of market gardeners, small farms and farmers' markets in recent years, with the highest percentage increase (46%) in the nation in growth in farmers' markets in 2011, compared to 17% nationwide.
 The peony industry has also taken off, as the growing season allows farmers to harvest during a gap in supply elsewhere in the world, thereby filling a niche in the flower market.

 Alaska, with no counties, lacks county fairs.
-However, a small assortment of state and local fairs (with the Alaska State Fair in Palmer the largest), are held mostly in the late summer.
+Instead, a small assortment of state and local fairs (with the Alaska State Fair in Palmer the largest), are held mostly in the late summer.
 The fairs are mostly located in communities with historic or current agricultural activity, and feature local farmers exhibiting produce in addition to more high-profile commercial activities such as carnival rides, concerts and food.
 "Alaska Grown" is used as an agricultural slogan.

 Alaska has an abundance of seafood, with the primary fisheries in the Bering Sea and the North Pacific.
 Seafood is one of the few food items that is often cheaper within the state than outside it.
 Many Alaskans take advantage of salmon seasons to harvest portions of their household diet while fishing for subsistence, as well as sport.
 This includes fish taken by hook, net or wheel.

 Hunting for subsistence, primarily caribou, moose, and Dall sheep is still common in the state, particularly in remote Bush communities.
 An example of a traditional native food is Akutaq, the Eskimo ice cream, which can consist of reindeer fat, seal oil, dried fish meat and local berries.

 Alaska's reindeer herding is concentrated on Seward Peninsula, where wild caribou can be prevented from mingling and migrating with the domesticated reindeer.